 This has left brands under threat.
 How to ensure ad messaging does not appear next to harmful content online?
 How to protect brands’ credibility and their customers?

 Answering these major questions is this guide which delves deep into the topic of brand safety.
-Here, we will break down brand safety, the different threats looming around it and lay down the protection measures to be followed for the success of brands in a fast approaching cookie-less world.
+Here, we will break down brand safety, and the different threats looming around it and lay down the protection measures to be followed for the success of brands in a fast-approaching cookie-less world.

 Brand Safety Crisis – Where it All Began